michaelxzhang/Npp-Highlighter/Readme.md

 - Indicate the current line position on the right side bar

 ## To-dos
-- At the begining of each line, put a mark if line content changed
 - Improve the performance when dealing with huge files
 - Allow user change the color?